lainio/err2/README.md

 In every function which uses err2 for error-checking should have at least one error handler.
 If there are no error handlers and error occurs the current function panics.
 However, if function above in the call stack has `err2` error handler it will catch the error.
-The panicking for the errors at the start of the development is far better than not checking errors at all.

 This is the simplest `err2` error handler